UK concedes defeat in bid to block EU bank bonus limit

 Britain, home to the City of London where most of the bankers hit by the cap are based, said the law would push up fixed pay and goes beyond the EU's powers, a sensitive subject at a time of rising British anti-EU sentiment.

-However, Finance Minister George Osborne was forced to concede defeat after an adviser, whose opinions are non-binding but are generally followed at least in part by the Luxembourg-based European Court of Justice, said he supported the limit on banker bonuses and that it did not restrict total pay.
+However, Chancellor George Osborne was forced to concede defeat after an adviser, whose opinions are non-binding but are generally followed at least in part by the Luxembourg-based European Court of Justice, said he supported the limit on banker bonuses and that it did not restrict total pay.

 "I’m not going to spend taxpayers' money on a legal challenge now unlikely to succeed," Osborne said in a statement.
 "The fact remains that these are badly-designed rules that are pushing bankers' pay up, not reducing it."